OasisLMF/GenerateDocs/src/sections/Oasis-models.rst

 This is a variant of the original PiWind model designed for running exposures whose locations are known at postcode level rather than by latitude and longitude.
 This model demonstrates the disaggregation features of Oasis.

+This model is availible to use `here <https://github.com/OasisLMF/OasisModels/tree/develop/PiWindPostcode>`_.

 ----